gaehlerm/SoftwareEngineering/README.md

 You want to become a software engineer.
 So stop using the English language and start reading code instead.
 The code contains the absolute truth.
 Not the comment.

-Here is an example from the book "The Art of Readable Code".
+Here is an example from the book "The Art of Readable Code" [The Art of Readable Code: Simple and Practical Techniques for Writing Better Code, Boswell & Foucher].
 The original code was written in C++, I translated it to python.

 ```py
 class FrontendServer: